 Living in London

-From leading Premier League football teams to nightclubs and from cityscapes to green spaces, London is a city for everyone.
-City, University of London is located in the heart of the centre and find out how you can to make London your affordable and comfortable home.
+Choosing to live and study in London is a big decision and there are a number of things to consider.
+City, University of London is located at the heart of one of the most vibrant cities in the world.
+With so much to offer at your doorstep, find out how you can make London your affordable and comfortable home.

-Budgeting is an important part of student life, so before you come to the UK, it is important to make sure you know how you will pay for expenses such as:
+Learning how to manage your money is an important part of student life, so before you come to the UK, it is important to make sure you know how you will pay for expenses.

 - Travel to the UK